pivotal/docs-tap/getting-started/consume-services.hbs.md

 # Consume services on Tanzu Application Platform

-This tutorial guides application developers through deploying two application workloads and configuring them to communicate using a service instance.
+This topic for application developers guides you through deploying two application workloads and configuring them to communicate using a service instance.
-It uses RabbitMQ as an example, but the process is the same regardless of the service you want to consume.
+The topic uses RabbitMQ as an example, but the process is the same regardless of the service you want to consume.

 You will use the `tanzu service` CLI plug-in and will learn about classes, claims, and bindings.

 ## <a id="you-will"></a>What you will do